 Carer support for an older person is flexible and depends on the individual’s needs and preferences.
 Elder will work out a personalised care plan for your loved one that includes details about all their care needs and how they would prefer those to be delivered.

-In addition to providing any help that required with aspects of personal care such as washing, dressing, toileting and mobilising, the carer will also carry out other tasks to support home life.
+In addition to providing any help that is required with aspects of personal care such as washing, dressing, toileting and mobilising, the carer will also carry out other tasks to support home life.

 These include things like preparing meals, light housework, laundry and shopping that are essential in the running of the house, but that your loved one can no longer manage for themselves.
 If the care recipient enjoys shopping but needs help with this, the live-in carer will support them to carry on doing it for themselves.